 For years, we’ve considered the Chase Sapphire Preferred Card the best travel rewards credit card for beginners.
 But the pandemic has changed that.
 Now, we think it’s the best travel credit card, period.

-That starts with the best-ever welcome bonus of 80,000 points after you spend $4,000 in the first three months with the card.
-It’s relatively cheap with an annual fee of $95 – and you can cut that in half thanks to a new grocery statement credit.
+That starts with the best-ever welcome bonus of 100,000 points after you spend $4,000 in the first three months with the card.
+It’s relatively cheap with an annual fee of $95.
 Plus other benefits like travel and rental car insurance should make it a mainstay in any traveler’s wallet.

 Whether you’re ready to travel right now or looking to earn points for travel later, we don’t think you can do better than the Chase Sapphire Preferred.